Taarak9/DL-from-Scratch/README.md

 # Neural-Networks

 **Feedforward Neural Network**
-* Backpropagation Learning using Stochastic Gradient Descent
+* Backpropagation ( Computes the gradient of Loss function ) Learning using mini-batch stochastic Gradient Descent
+    * In each epoch, it starts by randomly shuffling the training data, and then partitions it into mini-batches.
+    * Then for each mini_batch we apply a single step of gradient descent, which updates the network weights and biases.

 **Linear Classifier**
 Aeroplane Classification using Linear Classifier with two variants